yohannd1/ctf-resources/effects/Studiopolis Glass Shader/README.md

 **Contributors**: Schrodinger, EX64 (Shadow Rift)

-This effect replaces all the pixels of a sprite with a color specified by user.
+This effect replaces all the pixels of a sprite with a color specified by the user.

 | Parameter | Type    |
 | :-------: | :-----: |